rogereo/rogereo.github.io/about.md

 Right now, in my free time I focus on exploring the end-to-end process of building AI applications and embracing the messiness of learning by doing.

 I started this blog to learn—to improve how I think, write, and build.
-It’s a space to explore ideas I care about and express them clearly.
+It’s a space to explore and express ideas that interest me.

 If you’re curious about AI—or coming from a path less traveled—I hope this encourages you to explore, too.